 Speech output devices (such as Dynavox)

-If you have any questions at all about your child’s development, talk to your pediatrician or reach out to a speech therapist.
-You can contact Expressable for a free phone consultation to speak with a specialist, or take our free online speech and language screener.
+If you have any questions at all about your child’s development, it’s always OK to talk to your pediatrician.
+You can also contact a speech therapist.
+You can take our free online speech and language screener to see if an evaluation is recommended for your child, or get matched with a speech therapist here.

 An important note: We believe that when speaking about any community as a whole, the best approach is to prioritize that community’s voices, needs, and preferences.
 Within the larger autism community, the current language preference is identity-first (e.g., "autistic children"), which is why we use that language in our content.
 Expressable is committed to listening to and learning from the populations we serve.
 If and when their preferences change, we’ll adjust our approach accordingly.